tonoy30/teeny/README.md

-# teeny transpiler
+# teeny compiler
-This is a small transpiler to demonstrate how compilers work.
+This is a small compiler to demonstrate how compilers work.
 It compiles our own dialect to C, while being written in Python.

 It supports: